The Secrets She Holds

 Wordlessly I let Tobias pull me back against the pillows.
 His hand stroked my hair rhythmically until his breathing slowed and he dropped off to sleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Cy16Write a Review